 Located atop a hill in northeast Portland’s Hollywood district, Clyde’s Prime Rib Restaurant & Bar features an elegant dining room –think red velvet booths and a roaring fireplace – and live jazz, R&B and blues in the bar.
 Date night dining is perfect at Olive or Twist, a martini lounge in Portland’s trendy Pearl District.

 Black-owned and independently tethered to the Embassy Suites in downtown Portland, Portland Prime is an upscale steakhouse and cocktail lounge, well-known for hosting a plethora of African-American business-class clientele and supporting black social and business groups.
-Meat-lovers should visit Dubs St. Johns, where ribs, giant burger and soul food sides away.
-Mississippi barbecue can be found at Reo’s Ribs, and don’t miss the jerk chicken and oxtail at Caribbean KookPot.
+Meat-lovers should visit Dubs, where ribs, giant burger and soul food sides away and Mississippi barbecue can be found at Reo’s Ribs.

 Established in the 1990s by Ethiopian immigrant Alem Gebrehiwot, Queen of Sheba is one of the oldest African restaurants in the city.
 Check out their amazing platters of food that delight vegan and non-vegan diners alike, including homemade ginger juice, thyme tea or spicy chai.
 For more African cooking, visit Horn of Africa‘s lunch buffet (one of actor Danny Glover’s old stomping grounds!).
 Amalfi’s Restaurant and Mercato, headed by its 3rd generation owner, serves up Italian trattoria cuisine including pizza, cocktails, beers and wine.